menglongguo/website/_projects/TRIHand.md

 Looking at this chart, there are 30+ grasps and a major distinction relies on the thumb's opposability.
 <br>
 <img src="/website/assets/images/39GraspChart1.png" alt="Chart 1" width="450" >
-"The GRASP Taxonomy of Human Grasp Types"(T. Feix, J. Romero, H. Schmiedmayer, A. Dollar, D. Kragic)
+<br>"The GRASP Taxonomy of Human Grasp Types"(T. Feix, J. Romero, H. Schmiedmayer, A. Dollar, D. Kragic)

 <br>The minimum number of point contact to maintain the stability of a grasped object in 3d space is 3, so 3 fingers were chosen to reduce complexity.
 This also means that certain grasps cannot be achieved.